Port Shepstone: Media

 Local newspapers in Port Shepstone include the South Coast Herald and South Coast Fever which serve the entirety of the KwaZulu-Natal South Coast.

 The Ugu Youth Radio is a youth radio which is based in Port Shepstone and caters to the needs of the Zulu-speaking community.
-Other radios which serve Port Shepstone and surroundings include East Coast Radio, Gagasi FM, Vuma FM and Ukhozi FM, all of which are based either to the North of KwaZulu-Natal or central Durban.
+Other radios which serve Port Shepstone and surroundings include East Coast Radio, Gagasi FM, Vuma FM and Ukhozi FM, all of which are based either in Durban or to the north of KwaZulu-Natal.

 Transport

 Air

 The nearest airport is Margate Airport, which is located in the namesake town and is about 20 km south-west of Port Shepstone.
 The airport is small-scale, and only offers one scheduled domestic route to Johannesburg.
 King Shaka International Airport, near Durban, is about 158 km north-east of Port Shepstone and has many domestic and international air routes.

 Buses

 Nowadays regular daily bus services connect Port Shepstone to other major cities in South Africa.
 These buses normally terminate in different locations in the CBD such as near Port Shepstone High School, Shell petrol station and opposite the Oribi Plaza Shopping Centre.
 Bus companies that operate long-distance routes to and from Port Shepstone include Intercape, Intercity, Greyhound and Citiliner.